1st/python-on-macos/README.md

-How to setup python environment on *Mac OS X El Capitan*
+How to setup python environment on Mac
 =============

+### Mac OS X El Capitan

 On this page I describe how to setup `python` environment on **Mac OS X El Capitan (10.11)**.